**Our phone lines are currently down (Thurs 20th June 2019) please only contact us if your call is urgent**

 Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed.
 NOTE: Prescriptions are only issued within office hours, so if request is sent online on a Friday, the earliest it will be at Boots chemist Dromara is the following Tuesday.
 Other chemists pick up on different days.

 Repeat medications should be requested at least 24 hours before they are needed.
 It is not fair to people waiting to see a doctor to ask a receptionist to interrupt them to sign a script, so they will be signed only after surgery.
+For items issued 12 months or more you will need to see a GP as you cannot request these over the phone, or alternatively, if available in a pharmacy they can be purchased.

 Some pharmacies collect each day, some once or twice/week.
 If you cannot wait until the pharmacy collects them, then [on request] it can be collected at reception 1 working day after being ordered.
 We do not phone/fax routine scripts to pharmacies.